drew-ross/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    A: Both methods execute some function on each element in an array. forEach will not return anything, so it has more versatility than map. map will run a function on each element and push each result onto a new array and return the new array.

 2. Explain the difference between a callback and a higher order function.

+    A: A higher order function takes a callback function as an argument.

 3. What is closure?

+    A: A closure is where a function or block has access to variables defined outside its scope.
+A function defined in another function may have access to variables defined in the outer function even after the outer function has terminated.

 4. Describe the four rules of the 'this' keyword.

+    A:
+    1. Global / Window Binding: 'this' when used in the global scope will refer to the window
+    2. Implicit Binding: 'this' when used in an object definition will refer to the object name, placed to the left of the dot of a method or property name.
+    3. New Binding: when using a constructor, 'this' will refer to the object created by the constructor.
+    4. Explicit Binding: using .apply, .bind, and .call, you can explicitly tell 'this' what object to refer to.

 5. Why do we need super() in an extended class?

+    A: super() is used to pass arguments to the parent's constructor so that a child class doesn't need a duplicate constructor

 ### Task 1 - Project Set up